Post 16 Music

 We encourage students to form bands whilst at the school, many of them also go on to join other acts once they have left.
 This playlist give a small sense of the variety of bands that are currently out there featuring ex-BRIT music students.

 How to Apply

 To apply for entry into Year 12, please answer the following questions in Section 7 of the application form:

-a) (i) List your practical strengths (instruments and/or voice) in order of ability and give a clear indication of which ONE you will audition with.
+a) (MUSIC ROUTE APPLICANTS ONLY) List your practical strengths (instruments and/or voice) in order of ability and give a clear indication of which ONE you will audition with.

-b) Describe your experience and/or training in music to date.
+b) (ALL APPLICANTS) Describe your experience and/or training in music to date.
 This could include performances, composition work, recording sessions or anything else that you consider relevant.

-d) Pick an important event in the history of popular music and explain its significance.
+d) (ALL APPLICANTS) Pick an important event in the history of popular music and explain its significance.